Omoniyibecky/LITA-PROJECT/README.md

 - Monthly income by department:  sales 22%, HR 4%, research science 20%
 - Job level by attrition: No got 73.2% higher than Yes with 26.8%
-## RECOMENDATION
+## RECOMMENDATION
 The data reviewed that the employee was not satisfied with their job role, job levels, and monthly incomes, I discovered that some of them were not promoted, which is why they didn't perform well in their task or role Also noticed that roles were not given based on their education field

--  I Recommend that HR  should recruit employees based on their education field to fit the roles
+-  I will recommend that HR  should recruit employees based on their education field to fit the roles

 - HR should aslo promote employee and increase their salary.
 - Identify high-risk employees for targeted interventions
 -  Develop training programs to address skill gaps
 -  Improve work-life balance and employee well-being